For Immediate Release

 Florida Department of State Celebrates Archaeology Month

-Secretary of State Ken Detzner today announced that the Florida Department of State will celebrate Archaeology Month in March by hosting events in Tallahassee on March 19 and 26, to promote Florida’s rich cultural heritage and showcase the state’s important collections of archaeological artifacts.
+Secretary of State Ken Detzner today announced that the Florida Department of State will celebrate Archaeology Month in March by hosting special behind-the scene tour events in Tallahassee, to promote Florida’s rich cultural heritage and showcase the state’s important collections of archaeological artifacts.

 This year’s Archaeology Month events include:

-For further details about Archaeology Month events throughout the state, visit http://fpan.us/FAM/
+For further details about Archaeology Month events taking place in March throughout the state, visit http://fpan.us/FAM/.

 About The Bureau of Archaeological Research